maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_user_manager.md

 )
 ```

-Set how to validate when adding friend
+Set method to validate when adding friend

 **Parameters**: